aghosal89/FSI_NHANES_Application/README.md

     Description:

-            This is a function to compute the p-dimensional cartesian coordinates from the given polar coordinates in (p-1) dimension and radius.
+            This is a function to compute the p-dimensional cartesian coordinates from the given polar coordinates in (p-1) dimension and radius r.
+Computes for p=2,3,4,5.

     Inputs: